 - We’ve tripled our monthly revenue

 - We’re releasing updates and features on par or better than billion dollar companies

 - We’ve found a greater calling, or reason for existing

 - We’re landing Fortune 500 companies as customers

 - We’re better at saying no

 - We’re learning that there’s a lot more we don’t know

 For this reason (as much as for my own confidence and affirmation that things are progressing, as well as sharing my journey for those who might be at an earlier stage than us and looking for guidance or confirmation) I’ll be aiming to periodically post my thoughts on life as a founder, and my learnings along our journey to date.

 It’s a hard slog, celebrate the wins.

 (Side note: Every post on this site older than this one is from 3+ years ago, from a past life as a developer.
-I'll keep most of it for posterity, but the game has changed, there'll be no more dev related content, just content relating to running a startup)
+I’ll keep most of it for posterity, but the game has changed, there’ll be little to no more dev related content, just content relating to running a startup)